 Resolvers

-Resolver is a collection of high-level combinators that constructs a tree of Step.
+is a collection of high-level combinators that constructs a tree of Step

 Lift